hannahlaura44/cs221-proj/readme.md

 3. Define the Reward Function: Based on electricity prices, ride demand, and SOC.
 4. Implement the Environment: Create a simulation environment that models the EV charging/discharging/ride-providing scenario.
 5. Implement the RL Algorithm: Use an RL algorithm like DQN to learn the optimal policy.

+## Addition [Marcelo]
+I added time to get_state and state_to_array because it will allow the agent to learn recognize patterns and adjust its actions based on time-related variations in prices and demand.
+For example, if the agent knows that that the peak hour is approaching, it might choose to charge the battery to benefit from higher discharge prices later.